Listening to black mirrors with gravitational radiation: The reflectivity of black mirrors

 \section{The reflectivity of black mirrors}

-The non-existence of purely ingoing modes, which follows as a direct consequence of the effective description of the no-flux condition \eqref{eqn:no-flux-cond}, means that the propagation of waves in a black mirror is substantially different from that in standard black holes.
+The alteration of the QNM spectrum, which follows as a direct consequence of the effective description of the no-flux condition \eqref{eqn:no-flux-cond}, means that the propagation of waves in a black mirror is substantially different from that in standard black holes.
 Nonetheless, the treatment has been entirely classical up to the horizon, where we know that quantum effects must dominate in the near-horizon limit.
-One way to incorporate these effects under a minimal set of assumptions, namely the fluctuation-dissipation theorem \cite{R_Kubo_1966}, has been developed by \cite{OshitaEtAl2020}.
-Assuming that quantum effects in the near-horizon limit become significant, the coupling of gravity to quantum fields at the horizon is described by the following modification of \eqref{eqn:quasi-equation}:
+To determine the interaction of gravitational waves with the black mirror, we must incorporate these quantum effects.